Jump to:

 Laboratory studies

-DM2 may present with normal to mildly elevated CK levels.
-Diagnosis is confirmed by genetic testing which is commercially available for both DM1 and DM2.
-Muscle biopsy is rarely used, though may demonstrate type 1 fiber atrophy with centralized nuclei.5
+Laboratory findings in myotonic dystrophy are often nonspecific, though DM2 may present with normal to mildly elevated creatine kinase (CK) levels.20 Definitive diagnosis is established through genetic testing, which is commercially available for both DM1 and DM2 and identifies the characteristic repeat expansions associated with each disorder.21 Muscle biopsy is rarely required for diagnosis, but when performed it may demonstrate type 1 fiber atrophy with centralized nuclei.11

 Imaging